Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

-This assumption of homogeneity is currently being tested in the legal domain.
-The prevailing paradigm of indiscriminate scraping has precipitated high-profile copyright litigation, exemplified by the recent class-action settlement in \emph{Bartz v.\ Anthropic}\footnote{Case No. 3:24-cv-04760 (N.D.
-Cal.).}\footnote{\url{https://www.courtlistener.com/docket/69058235/bartz-v-anthropic-pbc/}}.
-Legal resolutions in this space often default to a ``flat-rate'' compensation model, estimating an average payout per work regardless of its semantic content\footnote{For context on flat-rate precedents, see the Google Book Search Settlement regarding per-book payouts: \url{https://techcrunch.com/2009/02/11/google-book-settlement-site-is-up-paying-authors-60-per-scanned-book/}.}\footnote{See also legal analysis of recent settlements: \url{https://legalblogs.wolterskluwer.com/copyright-blog/the-bartz-v-anthropic-settlement-understanding-americas-largest-copyright-settlement/}.}.
+This assumption of homogeneity is currently being challenged in the legal domain.
+The prevailing paradigm of indiscriminate scraping has precipitated high-profile copyright litigation, exemplified by the recent class-action settlement in \emph{Bartz v.\ Anthropic} (Case No. 3:24-cv-04760 (N.D.
+Cal.)) \citep{bartz2024anthropic}.
+Legal resolutions in this space often default to a ``flat-rate'' compensation model, estimating an average payout per work regardless of its semantic content \footnote{For context on flat-rate precedents, see the Google Book Search Settlement regarding per-book payouts: \url{https://techcrunch.com/2009/02/11/google-book-settlement-site-is-up-paying-authors-60-per-scanned-book/} and legal analysis of recent settlements: \url{https://legalblogs.wolterskluwer.com/copyright-blog/the-bartz-v-anthropic-settlement-understanding-americas-largest-copyright-settlement/}.}.
 From an economic perspective, such average-pricing mechanisms fail to account for the extreme heterogeneity of data utility; they treat a rigorous scientific textbook and a generic pamphlet as identical commodities.
 This lack of differentiation risks undercompensating the creators of high-utility data while incentivizing the production of low-quality content.

-To resolve this friction, the data marketrequires a transition from broad settlements to ``meritocratic'' licensing.
-Managerially, this entails moving beyond the assumption that ``more data is better'' toward a protocol that quantifies the marginal contribution of specific works.
+To resolve this friction, the data market requires a transition from broad settlements to ``meritocratic'' licensing.
+Managerially, this entails moving beyond the assumption that ``more data is better'' toward a protocol that fairly quantifies the marginal contribution of specific works.
 This allows model builders to justify premium compensation for high-value sources while filtering out data that actively degrades performance.